emilypx/appfair.github.io/index.md

 ### Can I distribute my app using other distribution channels?

 You have complete control over how you distribute your App Fair apps.
-Your app's binary package can be hosted as a direct download on your web site, which side-steps the need for users to install the the **App Fair.app** catalog browser application in order to use your app.
+Your app's binary package can be hosted as a direct download on your web site, which side-steps the need for users to install the **App Fair.app** catalog browser application in order to use your app.
 Note, however, that since the app is not "notarized", any direct download will require the user to perform some manual steps in order to launch the app: on macOS, they must right-click (or command-click) on the `.app` file and select "Open…" and accept a warning dialog.
 The user must do this **twice** in order to run the app when it has been downloaded directly from a web site.